Crypto rally lifts ether to new record, bitcoin to near 3-week high - Up News Info

 “Financial institutions want to be a part of it, regulators don’t want to clamp down on it too much,” he said.
 “We’re almost past the inflection point, where it’s part of the system and its going to be very, very hard to extricate it.”

-In recent weeks Australia’s biggest bank has said it will offer crypto trading to retail customers, Singaporean authorities have sounded positive on the asset class and spillover from a positive mood in stocks has also leant support.
+In recent weeks, Australia’s biggest bank has said it will offer crypto trading to retail customers, Singaporean authorities have sounded positive on the asset class and spillover from a positive mood in stocks has also lent support.

-Last week New York Mayor-elect Eric Adams said he would take his first three paychecks in bitcoin and signaled his intention to make his city the “center of the cryptocurrency industry” after a similar pledge from Miami’s mayor.
-(Reporting by Tom Westbrook; Editing by Muralikumar Anantharaman)
+Last week, New York Mayor-elect Eric Adams said he would take his first three paychecks in bitcoin and signaled his intention to make his city the “center of the cryptocurrency industry” after a similar pledge from Miami’s mayor.
+(Reporting by Tom Westbrook; Additional reporting by Kevin Buckland; Editing by Muralikumar Anantharaman and Stephen Coates)